johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

-see interlacing as an effect (it brings movement and excitement to still images, some kind of a cool "shimmering" quality; you just have to see it to get what I'm talking about), and it can be a powerful nostalgia trigger for old-school Amiga fans (those beautiful title screen still images or a round of **Hollywood Poker Pro** just don't hit the same way with progressive scan!)

-Now, playing strategy games such as **Sim City 2000** in high-res laced modes is a bit of a hard sell.
-I would just play those with progressive scan, or better yet, play the MS-DOS originals.
+see interlacing as an effect (it brings movement and excitement to still images, some kind of a cool "shimmering" quality; you just have to see it to get what I'm talking about), and it can be a powerful nostalgia trigger for old-school Amiga fans.
+Those beautiful title screens or a round of **Hollywood Poker Pro** just doesn't hit the same way with progressive scan, hey!
+Besides, high-res without interlacing looks plain wrong to any true OCS Amiga fan---that just doesn't happen in real life on a 15 kHz Commodore monitor.
+Of course, playing strategy games such as **Sim City 2000** in high-res laced modes for hours on end is a bit of a hard sell.
+I would play those with progressive scan, or better yet, play the MS-DOS originals.

-In any case, I recommend to at least give interlace emulation a chance to see if you enjoy this particular quirk of the Amiga's video hardware.
+In any case, I recommend to at least give interlace emulation a chance to see if you enjoy this particular quirk of the Amiga.
 You can always go back to the flicker-free option if you don't like it.

+The below two pictures illustrate the difference between interaced modes and progressive scan.
+This is just an emulation via an animated GIF, so the interlace flicker might seem uneven or jerky in your browser (Firefox seems to work better for this, at least on Windows).
+It looks a lot better in real life when the interlacing is synced to the 50 or 60 Hz refresh rate.
+Click on one of the images to zoom it in, the switch between them with the cursor keys.

+{{< figure name="img/fish-progressive.jpg" nameSmall="img/fish-progressive-small.jpg"
+    alt="Title screen of Fish! (progressive)" width="100%" >}}

+  Title screen of fish [Fish!](https://amiga.abime.net/games/view/fish) TODO

+{{< /figure >}}

+{{< figure name="img/fish-laced.gif" nameSmall="img/fish-laced.gif"
+    alt="Title screen of Fish! (interlaced)" width="100%" >}}

+  Title screen of [Fish!](https://amiga.abime.net/games/view/fish) TODO

+{{< /figure >}}

 ### Emulating interlaced modes